BradleyPelton/AppiumInstagram/notes/generalnotes.md

 # EC(expected condition) LOGIC.
 Awesome, I now have half my toolkit back and I dont even
 # Have to learn anything

+# XML notes
+1.)
+XML trees must have a root node that all other nodes are a descendent of.
+I see <hierarchy> tag for android XML DOM
+2.)
+Every XML doc must start with a single line, called the XML Prolog. e.g <?xml version="1.0" encoding="UTF-8"?>
+3.)
+All elements must have a closing tag
+4.)
+XML tags are case sensitive. (unlike HTML tags, which are case insensitive 5.)
+There are no in-line tags in XML, everything must be properly nested.
+6.)
+XML elements can have attributes in name/value pairs just like in HTML.
+7.)
+Self closing tags  <android.widget.TextView text='hi' />